These are the critical issues for advancing education in financial competence.

 The more that government seeks market-driven solutions to social problems, the more important it is that the foxes are not allowed to design the hen-coop.

 We also believe that a sound and freely available intellectual framework for investment advice offers opportunities for both simplifying regulation and making it more effective.
-For example, it could be made a condition of all product selling by IFAs that consumers are made aware of the appropriate generic advice tailored to the particular product being sold (and given access to it online in IFAs' offices?).
+For example, it could be made a condition of all product selling by IFAs that consumers are directed to appropriate generic advice provided online by an authorised regulatory body and tailored to the particular product being sold.
 That would allow a more flexible response to advisory issues and make much detailed regulation unnecessary.

 As an example of the low-hanging fruit available: various surveys have shown that 20-40% of all users of IFAs with consumer debts are not advised to repay them in preference to buying a savings product.
 This mis-selling could be prevented if IFAs were required to direct customers to read a couple of sentences on debt management, from a source in which they have confidence, before proceeding with any product purchase.